FahdKhater/Data-Analysis-Project/README.md

    - Identifies regional variations in seasonal tourism fluctuations
    - Compares how different destinations experience peak and off-peak periods

+## Project Requirements

+### 1. Data Preprocessing

+**Expected Tasks:**
+- **Clean the data**: Handle missing values, duplicates, outliers, and inconsistent formats
+- **Integrate data from multiple sources**: Combine Airbnb data, tourist arrivals, trends, and review data into a unified dataset
+- **Apply transformations**: Perform any necessary data transformations or reductions before analysis
+- **Documentation**: Document all preprocessing steps, explaining what was done and why

+**Key Activities:**
+- Identify and handle missing values (imputation, removal, or appropriate treatment)
+- Detect and remove duplicate entries
+- Identify and treat outliers (using statistical methods or domain knowledge)
+- Standardize data formats (dates, currencies, categorical variables)
+- Merge datasets from different sources with proper key matching
+- Create derived variables if needed for analysis

+### 2. Exploratory Data Analysis (EDA) and Visualization

+**Expected Tasks:**
+- Perform comprehensive EDA to understand the data structure, distributions, and relationships
+- Create at least **4 clear, well-labeled figures/tables** that are useful for answering the research questions
+- For each important figure, provide a brief explanation of:
+  - What it shows
+  - Why it matters for answering the research questions

+**Visualization Requirements:**
+- Visualizations must be clear, well-labeled, and publication-ready
+- Each visualization should directly contribute to understanding one or more research questions
+- Include appropriate chart types (scatter plots, line charts, bar charts, heatmaps, etc.)
+- Ensure all axes, legends, and titles are clearly labeled

+**Potential Visualizations:**
+- Price vs. satisfaction index scatter plot with correlation
+- Review count vs. tourist arrivals relationship
+- Seasonal trend comparisons across regions
+- Distribution plots for key variables
+- Correlation matrices
+- Regional comparison charts

+### 3. Analysis Method

+**Expected Tasks:**
+- Choose appropriate analytical techniques based on the research questions
+- Apply suitable statistical or machine-learning methods
+- Ensure conclusions clearly connect back to the original research questions

+**Potential Methods:**
+- **Hypothesis Testing**: Test relationships between variables (e.g., correlation tests, t-tests)
+- **Regression Analysis**:
+  - Linear regression to predict tourist arrivals from review counts
+  - Correlation analysis for price-satisfaction relationships
+- **Clustering**: Group cities/regions with similar tourism patterns
+- **Time Series Analysis**: Analyze seasonal trends and patterns
+- **Other Methods**: ANOVA, chi-square tests, or other appropriate statistical methods

+**Analysis Requirements:**
+- Each research question must be addressed with appropriate statistical methods
+- Results must be interpreted in the context of the research questions
+- Statistical significance should be reported where applicable
+- Limitations and assumptions should be acknowledged

 ## Project Objectives

 ### Primary Tasks